Skip to Main Content

 Recent news about CD rates

-With the possibility of additional rate cuts, it’s an opportune time to think about a long-term investment strategy.
+Although the Fed’s future rate decisions are uncertain, it’s still an opportune time to think about a long-term investment strategy.
 Some shorter-term CDs are currently offering higher rates, but a five-year CD can guarantee a high rate for a longer amount of time, and it may be worth considering as part of a CD ladder.

 How to find the best 5-year CD rates

 Savers looking for the best CD rates probably want to venture online.
-Even if a bank is relatively small or not well known, as long as it’s a member of the Federal Deposit Insurance Corporation (FDIC), you can rest easy knowing each depositor (that’s you) is protected up to at least $250,000 per insured bank.
-At a National Credit Union Administration (NCUA) institution, the standard insurance amount is up to $250,000 per share owner (depositor), per insured credit union, for each ownership category (account type).
+Even if a bank is relatively small or not well known, as long as it’s a member of the Federal Deposit Insurance Corporation (FDIC), you can rest easy knowing each depositor (that’s you) is protected up to at least $250,000 per insured bank, per ownership category if there’s a bank failure.
+You can find out if your bank is FDIC-insured by using the BankFind Suite tool.

 One thing to look for, though: ease of use.
 Banks that make it difficult or time-consuming to deposit and withdraw funds may waste so much of your time that the benefit of a few extra basis points of interest on your savings is lost.
 (A basis point is 0.01 percent, so 1 percent has 100 basis points.)